What is the State?

 the need of workers to defend their working and living conditions.
 In this

-respect the Anti-Poll Tax movement was an important breakthrough.
-It
+forerunner of the Socialist Party, was an important breakthrough.

 The introduction of such laws cannot be seen as a